gregalletti/CTF_writeups/trainings/picoCTF/binary/README.md

 - search for the `/bin/sh` string in the libc
 - using the new base address, call the `system()` function passing `/bin/sh` and get the shell

 So we can say we have 2 ROP chains, the first with `puts -> do_stuff` and the second with `puts -> system`.
-The `puts` in the second chain is needed for stack alignment, in fact look at the bytes of the second payload if we do not include it:
+The `puts` in the second chain is needed for stack alignment, in fact look at the bytes of the second payload if we do not include it, we have 4 bytes less that mess everything up:

 ![image](./libc_align.PNG)